-On or before the date of expiration of a coastal development permit, the person holding the permit shall apply for a renewal (extension) of said permit if the development (a) cannot be completed, or (b) is proposed to continue, as the case may be, by the permit expiration date. use is to be continued beyond the date of expiration or the development cannot be initiated prior to expiration.
+On or before the date of expiration of a coastal development permit, the person holding the permit shall apply for a renewal (extension) of said permit if the development (a) cannot be completed, or (b) is proposed to continue, as the case may be, by the permit expiration date.
 Application for renewal shall be submitted in compliance with Section 20.720.025.

-(A) Notice for renewal (extension) of a coastal development permit shall be given pursuant to Section 20.720.040.

-(B) The renewal (extension) of a coastal development permit may be granted by the Coastal Permit Administrator without a public hearing for a term not exceeding one (1) year provided:

-(1) No additional conditions are recommended by referral agencies or the Planning and Building Services Department and the Director determines that there are no changed material circumstances that may affect the consistency of the project with this Division and the certified Town Plan; and

-(2) No written objection to granting of the renewal (extension) application without a public hearing is received within ten (10) working days after notice has been given pursuant to Section 20.720.040(D).

-(C) If the Director determines that there are changed material circumstances that may affect the consistency of the project with this Division and the certified Town Plan, or if additional conditions are recommended or written objection to the renewal (extension) is received made, the applications shall be referred to the approving authority with having original jurisdiction over the coastal development permit, and the renewal (extension) shall be subject to the hearing and notice requirements of Section 20.720.045.

-(D) The time limit for completion of coastal development permit conditions may be extended by the Coastal Permit Administrator for a maximum of one hundred eight (180) days, or for good cause for such additional time as the Coastal Permit Administrator may determine.
+- (A) Notice for renewal (extension) of a coastal development permit shall be given pursuant to Section 20.720.040. - (B) The renewal (extension) of a coastal development permit may be granted by the Coastal Permit Administrator without a public hearing for a term not exceeding one (1) year provided: - (1) No additional conditions are recommended by referral agencies or the Planning and Building Services Department and the Director determines that there are no changed circumstances that may affect the consistency of the project with this Division and the certified Mendocino Town Plan; and - (2) No written objection to granting of the renewal (extension) application without a public hearing is received within ten (10) working days after notice has been given pursuant to Section 20.720.040(D). - (C) If the Director determines that there are changed circumstances that may affect the consistency of the project with this Division and the certified Mendocino Town Plan, or if additional conditions are recommended or written objection to the renewal (extension) is received, the application shall be referred to the approving authority having original jurisdiction over the coastal development permit, and the renewal (extension) shall be subject to the hearing and notice requirements of Section 20.720.045. - (D) The time limit for completion of coastal development permit conditions may be extended by the Coastal Permit Administrator for a maximum of one hundred eighty (180) days, or for good cause for such additional time as the Coastal Permit Administrator may determine.